dustinpfister/blog_posts/_posts/js-nth-root.md

 ## 1 - nth root and math pow

-One solution is to use the [Math.pow](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/pow) method to get the nth root of a given root number and degree.

-This works by just passing the root number as the base for Math.pow, and then diving 1 by the degree number to get the exponent argument for Math.pow like so.
+One solution is to use the [Math.pow](/2019/12/10/js-math-pow/) method to get the nth root of a given root number and degree.
+This works by just passing the root number as the base for Math.pow, and then diving 1 by the degree number to get the exponent argument for the Math pow to get a value that can be the return value for nth root.

 ```js
 var nthRoot = function (n, degree) {